Jameszzyyyyy/cse15l-lab-reports/lab4/lab-report-4-week-8.md

 _**Code Change**_

-Similar to Snippet2, I don't think that a small change will be able to fix the problem I have now, the problem is also index-out-of bound, and I will have to check if there is a missing `open bracket`, `closeparen`, these changes may take more than 10 lines.
+Similar to Snippet2, I don't think that a small change will be able to fix the problem I have now, the problem is also index-out-of bound, and I will have to check if there is a missing `openbracket`, `closeparen`, these changes may take more than 10 lines.